What to Expect and Insurance Information

-We look forward to greeting your visit!
-When you arrive, just have a seat in the waiting area, and we will be out to meet you promptly at our scheduled appointment time.
-There will be complimentary refreshments in the waiting area so, please, make yourself at home.
+We look forward to welcoming you to your visit!
+When you arrive, just have a seat in the waiting area or seamlessly click on your telehealth link, and we will promptly meet you at our scheduled appointment time.

 The Therapeutic Process

 We think that therapy is a team effort and it will take both of us working together to accomplish your goals.
 After all, we are the experts on human behavior and psychotherapy but you are the world’s only expert on you.
 We will depend on each other’s knowledge and expertise.
 We’ll ask you to bring your history and knowledge of yourself to our counseling discussions and know that, at times, it will be a hard task for you.
-Sometimes you will have to be very brave to talk about your experiences honestly but we know that if we work together we can help you grow in the right direction for your life.
+Sometimes you will face discomfort as you to talk about your experiences honestly, but we know that if we work together we can help you grow in the best direction for your life.
 We promise to work just as hard and be just as honest with you as you are with us.

 We will be asking you questions about what’s going on in your present situation and what has happened in the past as we move forward.
 The purpose of the questions is to prompt honest, introspective answers which will allow us to look into your current motivations and needs.
 Sometimes, there will be homework so you can continue to grow when we are not in a therapy session.
 If you find that you like the homework as a complementary addition to your therapy, just let us know!
 We take your preferences into account when prioritizing our approach.